cslaf/ITSE1430/OtherClassAssignments/Assignment4/README.txt

 Should run painlessly in Visual stuido 2017, just open the solution and hit f5.

 Credit to https://github.com/msarsha/BinaryTree for the binary tree implementation.
-Had to change the InOrderEnumerator to check for a null tree, but otherwise it's their code.
+Had to change the InOrderEnumerator to check for a null tree, and added an actual search method so adding a line is o(log(n)) instead of the o(log(n)) from firstOrDefault.
+Otherwise their code.